ejentoai/Quickstart-Template/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser.
-You will be redirected to /chat once the validations are successful.
+If authentication is enabled, you will be redirected to the /auth/login page after successful validation; otherwise, you will be redirected to the /chat page.

 #### Option B: Manual Configuration